ibrabd2/TexLinter/ReadMe.txt

 TexLinter is developed by Ibrahim Abdulrahman.

-how to start TexLinter.
-start the program by typing: python ./texlinter <name of file>
+start TexLinter by typing in terminal: python ./TexLinter <name of file>

 Rules are wrriten in Rules.json
 NOTE!!! do not change names of variables, change only the values according to following instructions: